echamman/CPSC599.82/src/README.txt

 -Randomness in level 2 generation and item spawns (obstacles/power-ups) -Fully functional and responsive hit detection of the ship as well as bullets -Joystick controls
--Cheat code -- Press down instead of fire to remove hit detection (for easier marking)
+-Cheat code -- Press down at start screen instead of fire to remove hit detection (for easier marking)